Patient education: Rheumatoid arthritis symptoms and diagnosis (Beyond the Basics)

 Total joint replacement for severe rheumatoid arthritis

-Initial treatment of mildly active rheumatoid arthritis in adults
+Alternatives to methotrexate for the initial treatment of rheumatoid arthritis in adults

-Treatment of rheumatoid arthritis resistant to initial DMARD therapy in adults
+Treatment of rheumatoid arthritis in adults resistant to initial nonbiologic DMARD therapy

 Use of glucocorticoids in the treatment of rheumatoid arthritis